chaos-genius/chaosgenius-docs/docs/kpi_explorer/add-kpi.md

 As detailed above, you can select a `Table` or `Query` based KPI depending on your requirements.

+### Schema

+If you select your Data Set Type as 'Table', then an additional option to choose the schema in which your table belongs is to be selected.

 ### Metric Column

 The column chosen for `Metric Column` is what will be used for aggregation in order to define your KPI.